Why, Arizona

 Why (Note: O'odham: Ban Hi:nk) is an unincorporated rural community in Pima County, Arizona, United States.
 It lies near the western border of the Tohono Oʼodham Indian Reservation and due north of Organ Pipe Cactus National Monument in Southern Arizona.
-It is approximately 30 mi north of the Mexican border where Lukeville, Arizona, and Sonoyta, Sonora, Mexico, border each other, and 10 mi south of Ajo, Arizona.
+It is approximately 30 mi north of the Mexican border, where Lukeville, Arizona, and Sonoyta, Sonora, Mexico, border each other, and 10 mi south of Ajo, Arizona.

-The population in Why at the 2020 census was about 122 people.
+The population of Why at the 2020 census was 122.

 History

-The town derives its name from the fact that two major highways, State Routes 85 and 86, originally intersected in a Y-intersection.
-At the time of its naming, state law required all city names to have at least three letters, so the town's founders named the town "Why" as opposed to simply calling it "Y." The Arizona Department of Transportation (ADOT) later removed the old Y-intersection for traffic safety reasons and built the two highways in a conventional intersection south of the original intersection.
+The town derives its name from the two major highways, State Routes 85 and 86, that once intersected in a Y-intersection.
+It is rumored that when named, state law required city names to have at least three letters, so the town's founders named the town "Why" as opposed to simply calling it "Y." The Arizona Department of Transportation (ADOT) later eliminated the old Y-intersection for traffic safety and made a conventional intersection south of the original.

-It has frequently been noted on lists of unusual place names.
+The town has frequently been on lists of unusual place names.